maysu1914/WhatsAppWebChatRestrictor/README.md

 **This picture shows the standard page of WhatsApp Web**
 ![image1](https://res.cloudinary.com/djiay4zdw/image/upload/v1603573493/1edited_mje6vo.jpg)

-**And this one is the picture of script injected WhatsApp Web (groups only, specified in the code)**
+**And this one is the picture of script injected WhatsApp Web (only the chats that determined in the code)**
 ![image2](https://res.cloudinary.com/djiay4zdw/image/upload/v1603573494/2edited_nknaxh.jpg)

 You will find a list top of the script.
 The chats to be shown are assigned here.
 You can inject the code with any code injector extension with your internet browser. *(Preferred: Code Injector extension by L.Sabatelli)*